segmentio/integration-sdk/README.md

 # Overview
-This is a small POC exploring what a potential V2 of the Segment integration "stack".
+This is a small POC exploring a potential V2 of the Segment integration "stack".
 More specifically, it explores a potential v2 of the `facade` library, the integration `Service`, and the base `Integration` class.

 # How is it Organized?
 There are four main components in the system.